14 Zig interoperability with C

 Let’s consider the C struct User from the user.h C header file that we have used at Section 14.4.
 Now, consider that we want to create a Zig function that sets the value of the id field in this C struct, like the set_user_id() function declared below.
 Notice that the user argument in this function is annotated as a pointer (*) to a c.User object.

-Therefore, essentially, all you have to do when passing C objects to Zig functions, is to add * to the data type of the function argument that is receiving the C object.
+Therefore, all you have to do when passing C objects to Zig functions, is to add * to the data type of the function argument that is receiving the C object.
 This will make sure that the C object is passed by reference to the function.

 const std = @import("std");